Tutorial on running median subtraction filter with application to searches for exotic field transients in multi-messenger astronomy: Introduction

 \section{Introduction}

 The search for predicted transient signals in experimental data is an obvious path to discovery.
 It is therefore important to assess the performance of methods proposed to detect such transients.
-One example of predicted transients is motivated by hypothetical exotic low mass fields that could be emitted by intense astrophysical events such as mergers of black holes or neutron stars.
+One example of predicted transients is motivated by hypothetical exotic low mass fields that could be emitted by intense astrophysical events such as mergers of black holes or neutron stars{~\cite{Dailey2020,khamis2024}}.
 As we shall explore, such transients may be characterized as sinusoidal waves within a Gaussian envelope, traveling near the speed of light.

 Whatever the form of the signal, a typical search for sufficiently short transients in experimental data benefits from the removal of slowly varying background clutter from the data.
-In particular, it improves the stationarity of the stochastic component of the data stream\footnote{A data stream is considered stationary when its mean, variance, and auto-correlation structure do not change with time.}.
+In particular, it improves the stationarity\footnote{A data stream is considered stationary when its mean, variance, and auto-correlation structure do not change with time.} of the stochastic component of the data stream.

 There are different types of filters used in practice to remove such backgrounds.
 The running median subtraction filter (RMSF) is the focus of our {article}.
-RMSF is a type of non-linear filter~\cite{Barnett1989} which is robust and has an advantage over linear filters in preserving {\it transient}\footnote{Transient signals refer to short-term fluctuations or patterns within a dataset that are temporary and not indicative of a long-lasting trend.} signal component in the data.
+RMSF is a type of non-linear filter~\cite{Barnett1989} which is robust and has an advantage over linear filters in preserving {\it transient}~\footnote{Transient signals refer to short-term fluctuations or patterns within a dataset that are temporary and not indicative of a long-lasting trend.} signal component in the data.
 A {\it robust} filter is one which is not unduly affected by outliers or deviations from the assumptions made in traditional statistical methods.
 Outliers are those data values which lie significantly outside the average spread in the data stream.
 As the median of a data set is not a linear combination of the data values, it makes RMSF a {\it non-linear} filter.
 The RMSF origins can be traced down to several published works during the 1970s~\cite{Andrews1972, Claerbout1973, Frieden1976, Tukey1977}.
 We refer the reader to a review~\cite{Ivk2015} on a multitude of RMSF applications.
 It has been shown that the RMSF is more robust~\cite{Claerbout1973,Frieden1976} and more efficient in removing slowly varying background clutter, or {\it baseline} curvatures in data streams, than a running average subtraction~\cite[Chap.
 5, Sec.
 5.5.4]{Gregory}.